Scottish Diaspora to Ulster

 Analysis of North American data collected in 2006 shows that some memorials do display close similarities with Ulster stones (in terms of text, symbol and form), but most do not.
 Earlier Pennsylvanian monuments have more similarities with Ulster than those later examples in North Carolina, where indigenous evolution of forms is apparent.
 The remembering and identity that lasts into North Carolina is associated with Scotland, not Ulster.

 Remembering was more important in Ulster than in North America, or Australia.
-More Ulster data was collected in July 2006, and Australia was added in September 2006.
+More Ulster data was collected in July 2006, and Australia was added in September 2006, and further augmented in 2014.
+A comparative analysis of Ulster, Pennsylvania and New South Wales memorials was an invited presentation at the ESRC Seminar Series on Scotland’s Diasporas in Comparative International Perspective, November 2016, and is due to be published in N J Evans (ed) Diasporic Deaths (Edinburgh University Press).

 Thanks to funding from the Arts and Humanities Research Council (AHRC) more work was undertaken in 2007.
 Learn more at the Diasporas, migration and identities website.

-H Mytum forthcoming 'Scotland, Ireland, America: the construction of identities in mortuary monuments by the Ulster Scots in the 17th and 18th centuries'.
+- H Mytum 2009 'Scotland, Ireland, America: the construction of identities in mortuary monuments by the Ulster Scots in the 17th and 18th centuries'.
 In A Horning (ed.)
-Ireland and Britain in the Atlantic World , Society for Post-Medieval Archaeology Monograph.
+Ireland and Britain in the Atlantic World, Dublin, Wordwell and Irish Post-Medieval Archaeology Group, 235-252.

-H Mytum 2009 Mortality Symbols in Action: Protestant and Catholic memorials in early 18th century West Ulster.
-Historical Archaeology42.1, 160-182
+- H Mytum 2009 Mortality Symbols in Action: Protestant and Catholic memorials in early 18th century West Ulster.
+Historical Archaeology1, 160-182